dmbarbour/glas/docs/GlasApps.md

           # rewrites to something like

-        let *foo[].index = foo[].select index in
+        with *foo[].index = foo[].select index do
           foo[].inst.method(args)

-Here `foo[]` is a namespace, `*foo[].index` is an implicit parameter, `foo[].select` can verify or virtualize the provided index, and `.inst` distinguishes instance-level methods from collection-level.
-The index type is not restricted to integers or plain old data, though we'll eventually need to construct database keys based on the index.

-Implicit parameters are convenient for more than indexing.
-I assume implicit identifiers are abstract, ephemeral, and unforgeable similar to database keys.
-This simplifies reasoning about who can access an implicit and optimization of implicits in context of RPC.
-I might adjust syntax around implicit parameters to support abstraction.

-*Note:* Unfortunately, this design is incompatible with my earlier ideas about expressing transaction invariants as assertions in the namespace.
-I'll need to reconsider one side or the other.
+The idea here is to supply an index as an *implicit* argument to the instance method.
+Might need to return to this after I have a clear model for implicits.
+Anyhow, the index will later be used to dynamically construct a database key.

 ### Cached Computations

-Manual cache management is notoriously awkward and error-prone.
-It's too easy to miss a cache invalidation.
-In context of transaction loops, cache state can very easily result in read-write conflicts.

-Instead, we could annotate some read-only computations for implicit caching.
-This moves cache invalidation to the compiler and allows conflict detection to be cache aware.
-It also integrates nicely with RPC and code distribution, enabling RPC to double as publish-subscribe via 'publishing' cached computations.
+Caching should not be manually implemented using state.
+Instead, it should be supported by the compiler and guided by annotations.
+This significantly reduces risk of cache management errors, separates cache management from read-write conflict analysis between transactions, and would be fully compatible with *ephemeral types*.

+Intriguingly, in context of RPC registries and code distribution, automatic caching allows the RPC registry to double as a complete publish-subscribe system.

 ### Shared State

-Shared state is useful for asynchronous interactions between applications, e.g. we could write to a queue when the reader isn't even running.

-Many weaknesses of shared state are mitigated between transactions, specialized data types like queues, and structured data with content-addressed stowage so we can efficiently work with large values.
-Fine-grained access control might be supported via introducing access tokens into key construction.
-Regardless, this should be more robust and convenient than filesystem or shared memory.

-In some cases, we could try shared state via an intermediate RPC service.
+Shared state is a convenient basis for asynchronous interaction between applications.
+Most weaknesses of shared state are mitigigated between transactions, integration with content-addressed storage and accelerated representations, specialized data types (queues and bags), and the transaction loop optimizations (incremental computing, reactivity).

+Partial sharing is feasible with database-level access control.
+For example, we could model a 'mailbox' as a bag that requires different access tokens for read and write.
+This is an idea to explore later.

+However, if we need trusted logic managing shared state, it's better to introduce an intermediate service that all parties can talk to via transactional RPC.

 ## Application Provided Interfaces